betterscientificsoftware/bssw.io/CuratedContent/LanguageReferenceOnLine.md

 Python's reference implementation is [CPython](https://en.wikipedia.org/wiki/CPython).

 From formal specifications, we move on to language *implementations*.
-The *implementation* of a programming language is embodied in a [compiler](https://en.wikipedia.org/wiki/List_of_compilers) or, for interpretive languages like Python (or Basic), an *interpreter*.
+The *implementation* of a programming language is typically embodied in a [compiler](https://en.wikipedia.org/wiki/List_of_compilers) or, for interpretive languages like Python (or Basic), an *interpreter*.
 The relevant documentation takes the form of compiler reference manuals.
-These documents are created by each *vendor* that supports a given compiler.
+A key bit of information compiler reference manuals provide is how a compiler may deviate from the standard it implements.

-A program consisting entirely of language statements typically does not make a useable application.
+A program consisting solely of language statements typically does not make a useful application.
-Programs need to interact with the outside world...to accept user input, to read and write data to terminal windows and/or files and to interact with other *devices*.
+Useful applications need to interact with the outside world...memory, a terminal display, disk files, etc.
 This functionality is typically provided in the form of an accompanying *standard library*...a set of function calls with *well defined interfaces* that do things like allocate and free memory, open and close files, read and write data, etc.

 A challenge with standard libraries is that they aren't always very *standard*.
 Different hardware vendors provide different and sometimes incompatible implementations.
-[POSIX](https://en.wikipedia.org/wiki/POSIX) compliance was introduced in the 1990's to address this not only for the standard library but also for many other aspects of how programs and humans (e.g. command-line *shells*) interact with an operating system.
+[POSIX](https://en.wikipedia.org/wiki/POSIX) compliance was introduced in the 1990's to address this not only for the C standard library but also for many other aspects of how programs and humans (e.g. command-line *shells*) interact with an operating system.

 As new hardware is introduced, its kinda sorta useless if there doesn't exist any compilers that produce executable (binary) code that runs on that hardware (and takes maximal advantage of any of its unique features).
 Therefore, hardware vendors are more or less obliged to provide a compiler that supports their hardware.